 Remember when Facebook was all about “Poking” people, getting FarmVille requests, and sharing cat photos?
 Those were the good ole days… Now it seems every post is an attack on someone with opposing views.
 And that’s not limited to Facebook, this trend spans across all platforms.
 In this new reality, how should Christians use social media?

-I could go into all the reasons behind why people say things on social media that they would never say to a person’s face.
-But that’s not really the point.
-I should also note that the picture we get of our country on social media is very skewed.
+I’m not really going to go into all the reasons why people say the things they do on social media; that’s a different article.
+But a quick side note that I think is important to recognize is that the picture we get of our country on social media is very skewed.
 Our country isn’t nearly as divided as one might think.
 Just go outside and talk to your neighbor, and you will find that the level of hate on social media isn’t often lived out in the real world (though we still got problems).

-But what I really want to get at in this article is what Christians post on social media.
-It seems like every day I read a cringe worthy post or tweet from a Christian.
+What I really want to get at in this article is what Christians post on social media.
+It seems like every day I read a cringe-worthy post or tweet from a Christian.
 And that needs to stop.

 Here’s the bottom line: What you post online as a follower of Jesus tells those reading it something about God, good or bad.

 I just can’t think of a good reason to EVER post something hateful or damning directed at another person, political party, people group, or organization.
 It’s not effective, and it doesn’t show God’s love to others.

 I know I know… You’re passionate about your view.
 But you can be right in your belief and wrong in how you live your belief out.
 And I’m convinced that arguing on social media will never do any good.

 Arguing on social media is kinda like playing chess with a pigeon.
 No matter how good you are, he will just knock over all the pieces, crap on the board, and strut around like he won.
 It’s just not worth it.